esmero/archipelago-documentation/docs/ami_index.md

 ![AMI Sets List](images/ami/AMIsetsList.jpg)

-## Google Sheets API Congifuration
+## Google Sheets API Configuration

 If you plan on using the Google Sheets Importer option, you will need to [Configure the Google Sheets API](googleapi.md).